The United Nations is turning to artificial intelligence in search for peace in war zones

 The U.N. currently manages a dozen peacekeeping operations on three continents to minimize the suffering of civilians and sustain peace over the long run.
 The United States is the largest financial contributor to those activities, providing more than one-quarter of the organization’s $6.8 billion peacekeeping budget for 2021.

-In January 2020, the agency launched its innovation department to explore, pilot and scale new technologies.
+In January 2020, the agency launched its innovation cell to explore, pilot and scale new technologies.
 That’s where the partnership with Remesh comes in.
 Founded in 2014, the New York-based market research firm primarily works with businesses trying to understand the needs of their employees or customers.
 The U.N. takes that concept and applies it to foreign diplomacy efforts.

 Remesh’s web-based platform lets institutions hold back-and-forth conversations with audiences.
 And responses go through an algorithm that clusters answers with similar meanings then allows participants to agree or disagree with generated results.
 The algorithm was fine-tuned for the U.N. to use in contexts where people speak unique dialects.
 The international body worked with local war zone organizations to encourage a diverse pool of people to take part.

-Participants in Yemen and Libya were asked to visit a web link, answer open-ended questions and reply to polls on their smartphones.
+Participants in Yemen and Libya were asked to visit a Web link, answer open-ended questions and reply to polls on their smartphones.
 They were asked to identify which community they represent or which party they strongly identify with.
 All the information was shared with local political figures who could respond live on TV or act according to what the audience says.

 Participation is anonymous, Remesh says.